sst/sst/www/docs/constructs/NextjsSite.md

 _Type_ : `number`, _defaults to 10_

-Lambda@Edge function execution timeout in seconds.
+Lambda function execution timeout in seconds.

 ### memorySize?

 _Type_ : `number`, _defaults to 1024_

-The amount of memory in MB allocated to this Lambda@Edge function.
+The amount of memory in MB allocated to this Lambda function.

 ### permissions?